Surbhi-sinha/LOGICYIELD.COM/README.md

      In the data table you can see the different information regarding the cars such as engine type, model , showroom price, engine cc, height, length, and milege etc.You can also sort the data table based on your selection in the filter section of data table (please note that the data is case sensitive do please enter full name//value )

-   2. Bar chart of Showroom price as per Engine displacement :- the bar graph shows the price of cars or that perticular brand you selected as per engine cc.
+   2. Bar chart of Showroom price as per Engine displacement :- the bar graph shows the price of cars or that particular brand you selected as per engine cc.
       You can also hover over the bar graph for getting the accurate information.
    ![Cars Specifications by company](/images/engagedoc2.png)